Di5ina/DPACKS/README.md

 Setting one or both dimensions to 1 can be used to make lines or single points.
 Otherwise will produce a brick of windows.

+### Accumulated Line
+Dot positions are calculated cumulatively with both a multiplier and a constant addition option for both translation and rotation.
+In the simplist form this can be used to create straight lines.
+It can also be used to create exponential offset between subsequent dots, simple arcs, and spiral patterns.
+Currently only works facing in the z+ direction.

 ## Composite Nodes
 The nodes have been made stackable so multiple versions of the same modifier or different modifiers can be applied.
 If you're using a mesh with real geometry use the "ClearGeometry" node.